hawkinsw/CPPTimes/variables-intro-naming.md

 > Note: As we go throughout the semester, we will learn how to declare things other than variables.
 Just remember that a declaration is nothing more than a way to introduce a name into a program and telling the language how to interpret that name.

 Asking the compiler to set aside some memory for a variable we declare is known as defining a variable.
-Although variable declaration and definition of variables can happen separately in C++, they most often occur simultaneously.
+Although declaration and definition of variables can happen separately in C++, they most often occur simultaneously.

+Every value in C++ has a type.
+The type associated with a variable defines, informally, the category of values that can be stored in that variable and what we can do with those values.[^type]

+[^type]: We will learn a more precise, technical definition of type, don't worry!

 Because every value in C++ has a type, and variables have values, it stands to reason that variables have types.

 ![](./graphics/syllogism.png)

 And, yes, that is what happens in C++.
-Therefore, a variable declaration _also_ associates a type with a variable in addition to introducing that variable's name to the compiler.
+The type is associated with a variable at its declaration.
 This additional utility of the declaration is what we described above when we said that a declaration also tells the language how to interpret the name.

 When a variable is defined, the compiler turns to the variable's type to determine how much memory to set aside for its value.